-The insider advice on this page is from Wendy’s Trusted Travel Expert for Paris and London Apartment Rentals, Madelyn Byrne of Paris Perfect and London Perfect.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Paris and London Apartment Rentals, Madelyn Byrne of Paris Perfect and London Perfect.

 Living in both London and Paris, and with offices in each city, Madelyn chooses only apartments that are in top locations and in excellent condition.
 Unlike an à la carte listing site with thousands of rentals, she selects apartments for various tastes and preferences.
 They are furnished with fine amenities: high-thread-count linens, plush towels, modern kitchen appliances, comfortable beds and sofas, and a supply of drinks and snacks to tide you over until you can get to the grocery store.
 She and her team know their properties inside and out and can answer questions about location, local transport, quality of beds, type of coffee machine, whether guests can control heating, and so on.
 Each party is met by a greeter who gives a thorough orientation and leaves behind his or her phone number, along with a thick file containing all the local intel a guest could possibly need.

 Where to Rent